-Sustenance is defined as “food and drink regarded as a source of strength; nourishment; or the maintaining of someone or something in life or existence.”
-As I’m sure you are all aware, sustenance is vital in this life, and all of us need something to eat.
-After all, it is what sustains you.
-But are there different kinds of sustenance?
+Sustenance is defined as “food or drink regarded as a source of strength, nourishment, or the maintaining of someone or something in life or existence.”
+As I am sure all of you are aware, sustenance is vital for life, and all of us need something to eat.
+After all, what is it that sustains YOU?
+But, are there different KINDS of sustenance?
 And do we eat what we need?

-Jeremiah the prophet described that question in this way: “Your words were found, and I ate them, and your word was to me the joy and rejoicing of my heart; For I am called by your name, O Lord God of hosts.”
-(Jeremiah 15:16, NKJV).
+Jeremiah answered these questions by pointing out that there is food, and then there is FOOD.
+“Your words were found, and I ate them.
+And your words were to me the joy and rejoicing of my heart, for I am called by your name, O Lord God of Hosts.”
+(Jeremiah 15:16, NIV)

-The Apostle Peter said this: “As newborn babes, desire the pure milk of the word, that you may grow by it…” (1 Peter 2:2, NKJV)
+The Apostle Peter made a similar comparison about our nutrition and God’s word: “As newborn babes, desire the pure milk of the word, that you may grow by it…” (1 Peter 2:2, NKJV)

 Different Kinds of Food

 We need sustenance in the form of food or nutrition to grow physically.
 An important part of any training regimen involves proper fuel that provides the correct nutrients for the body… But how about other types of growth?
 Intellectual growth requires education and information; social development requires knowledge about etiquette; but what about spiritual growth?
 How does one sustain a spiritual life?
 Besides the verses just mentioned here, there are several times that the Word of God is described as our sustenance or our spiritual food.
 It’s an interesting analogy, and one that deserves some thought.